Allen-Bartley/analog-revival-hub/dvd-digitization-workflow/archive-index.md

-# 📀 DVD Digitization Workflow
+# 🎞️ Genre-Organized DVD Vault

 A detailed log of Allen Bartley’s DVD media archive, digitized and organized across genres, formats, and personal interests.
 This list reflects hundreds of titles curated with care, narrative respect, and playback-friendly structure.